 Herod Antipas was the son of Herod the Great (whom we met in the Christmas story) and Malthake.
 After his father’s death in 4 B.C., he was made tetrarch of Galilee and Peraea in the Trans-Jordan area of Palestine which he ruled as a client state of the Roman Empire.
-Like his father, he was a lover of great and artistic architectural works, and built the beautiful Tiberias (named after guess who), as the capital of his kingdom on the shore of the Sea of Galilee (which was renamed to Sea of Tiberias).
-Like his father, you could say he was an Italophile.
-Jesus appeared before him during his many trails, having been sent to him by Pilate.
+Like his father, he was a lover of great and artistic architectural works and built the beautiful Tiberias (named after guess who) as the capital of his kingdom on the shore of the Sea of Galilee, which was renamed to Sea of Tiberias.
+Similar to his father, you could say he was an Italophile.
+Jesus appeared before him during his many trails on Good Friday, having been sent to him by Pilate.
 But after the audience, Antipas sent Jesus back to Pilate.

-His downfall came when his nephew Agrippa I accused him of plotting a conspiracy against the succeeding Roman Emperor Caligula.
-The Emperor exiled him to Gaul where we went with his wife Herodias, where they both passed outside of history.
+His downfall came when his nephew Agrippa I accused him of plotting a conspiracy against the subsequent Roman Emperor Caligula.
+The Emperor exiled him to Gaul where we went with his wife Herodias, where they both passed out of history.

 Bill Petro, your friendly neighborhood historian

 Inspired in part by Paul L. Maier’s In the Fullness of Time